Many aspiring entrepreneurs and business owners obsess about starting a business. This obsession can be all-encompassing, and most never get started.

 Others hold their ideas close to their chest, worrying that people might steal their ideas.
 But as we previously wrote, you should worry about people listening to you, not about them stealing your ideas.

-The biggest risk, for entrepreneurs and established companies, is doing nothing.
+But, the biggest risk for entrepreneurs and established companies is doing nothing.

 History is filled with companies that imploded when they failed to innovate.
-Xerox, Blockbuster, Borders Books, Blackberry, Yahoo, MySpace and many other once-successful companies were crushed by young, innovative upstarts.
+Young, innovative upstarts crushed Xerox, Blockbuster, Borders Books, Blackberry, Yahoo, MySpace, and many other once-successful companies.

 A company that resists change and fails to invent new products not only does nothing to expand its market base – it also risks losing ground to competitors who invest in new and improved products.